 He said, “…go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.”

 A disciple is simply a learner, someone who learns about Jesus Christ and closely follows him.

 God commands Christian parents to bring their children up in the training and instruction of the Lord (Ephesians 6:4).
-He gave fathers the chief responsibility to ensure that it is done.
+He gave fathers that chief responsibility.

 If you are not reading your Bible to your kids, start now.
 It’s never too late.
 And pray with your kids.

 Do you talk of the things of God?
 Please don’t let your Christian life consist of Sundays only, because they will think that’s all there is to being a Christian.

 Also, teach them a Christian worldview.

 Before the Israelites entered into the Promised Land, God commanded the fathers to “Fix these words of mine in your hearts and minds; tie them as symbols on your hands and bind them on your foreheads.
 Teach them to your children, talking about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Write them on the door frames of your houses and on your gates, so that your days and the days of your children may be many in the land the LORD swore to give your ancestors, as many as the days that the heavens are above the earth.”
 (Deuteronomy 11:18-21)

 Why is it so important to teach kids about the Lord while they are young?